When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 - A clinical expert, like an occupational therapist, can thoroughly assess the bathroom space and evaluate each aspect of the shower or bath to recommend the safest and most effective placement for grab bars based on your loved one’s specific height, mobility, and health concerns.

-- A professional installer knows the specific protocols around properly installing grab bars and can minimize the risk of grab bars becoming loose or unsafe.
+- A professional installer understands the protocols for proper installation of grab bars and can minimize the risk of them becoming loose or unsafe.

-If installation is done incorrectly or if you choose an insufficient grab bar type (like a bar without wall studs), it can actually be counterproductive to your loved one’s safety and lead to a higher risk of fall or injury.
+If installation is done incorrectly, or if you choose an insufficient grab bar type (such as a bar without wall studs), it can compromise your loved one’s safety and increase the risk of falls or injury.

 2. Improve toilet mobility